Lexogen-Tools/SIRVsuite/README.md

 Another option would be to install python packages directly, which is not recommended due to possible dependency conflicts.

 ## 2. Preparing sample sheet
 The SIRVsuite consists of the following modules: coverage, SIRV concentration and ERCC correlation.
 The modules have different requirements in terms of input files and necessary parameters for ther processing.
 Therefore, a .csv file comprised of such information needs to be created.
 We call this type of file a sample sheet.
-Let's have a look at an example:
+An example of a valid sample sheet:

 ```
 sample_name;alignment_path;counting_path;read_orientation;counting_method;counting_feature;library_prep_type;replication_group
 sample_name_1;/home/user/alignment_data/sample_name_1.bam;/home/user/transcipt_count_data/sample_name_1.tsv;FWD;mix2;transcript;whole
 sample_name_2;/home/user/alignment_data/sample_name_2.bam;/home/user/transcipt_count_data/sample_name_2.tsv;FWD;mix2;transcript;whole
 ```

+The SIRVsuite tool will automatically check whether specified module can be processed based on the sample sheets.

 ### Sample sheet content description